 Does your favorite old classic car have a sagging headliner?
 Well, you are not alone.
 Many old cars pre-year 2000 have this issue.
-Not only does it look horrible it is actually a safety issue which could obstruct your vision if it all falls down.
+Not only does it look horrible it is actually a safety issue that could obstruct your vision if it all falls down.

 What actually has happened is the glue that manufacturers use is starting to get old and brittle.
 The foam that is between the fabric and the pressed cardboard liner has turned into dust and as such has lost its adhesive properties.
 Cars parked and left outside in the hot sun are more susceptible to this problem.

 If your headliner is only peeling in a corner you can use a product called 3m headliner and fabric adhesive.
 The easy fix is to spray this into the corner of the peeling part.
 Use a detailing roller or a credit card to squeeze in the fabric into the 3M headliner spray.
+This will fix your problem.

 Sagging Headliner Repair Easy Fix Glue

 If it’s only a small section of the vinyl fabric peeling off the ceiling of your car you can fix it with the 3M Headliner spray glue shown.
-Only use the 3M spray, not hot glue, super glue, silicone, wood glue or contact cement.
+Only use the 3M spray, not hot glue, super glue, silicone, wood glue, or contact cement.
 All of these products will seep through the fabric and look ugly.

 Make sure to use a small wire brush to clean the small section you are wanting to stick down.
 Usually, over time the glue that the original manufacturers had used has started to turn into a powder and react with the vinyl or fabric headliner.
 This original old car headliner glue has now lost its bonding capabilities and down comes your car ceiling.